Can Sweepstakes Lead to a Gambling Addiction?

 Sweepstakes Enthusiast or Gambling Addict: How to Tell the Difference

-While entering online sweepstakes is a fun and profitable hobby, people can and do take it too far.
-If you are concerned that sweepstakes are starting to take over your life, or that a loved one is suffering from an addiction, find out what a gambling addiction looks like and how to get help when needed.
+While entering online sweepstakes is a fun and profitable hobby, people can (and do!) take it too far.
+Sweepstakes can, unfortunately, be addictive.
+If you're concerned that sweepstakes are starting to take over your life, or that a loved one is suffering from an addiction, find out what a gambling addiction looks like and how to get help when needed.

 What Is Gambling Addiction?

-Gambling addiction, also known as compulsive gambling or "ludomania," is defined as a strong urge to gamble despite harmful consequences or wanting to stop.
-Since the release of the DSM-5 in 2013, it has been officially classified as an addiction disorder (previously, it was classified as a compulsive disorder).
+Gambling addiction, also known as compulsive gambling or ludomania, is defined as a strong urge to gamble despite harmful consequences, even if you want to stop.
+Since the release of the DSM-5 in 2013, gambling addiction has been officially classified as an addiction disorder (previously, it was classified as a compulsive disorder).

 Not much is known about what causes some people to fall prey to gambling addiction, while others have no problems at all.
 We do know that the thrill of winning can affect the chemical structure of your brain.
 When something unexpectedly pleasurable occurs, such as a surprise win, your brain releases a neurotransmitter called dopamine that gives you a feeling of satisfaction and happiness.

-Dopamine is a signal that you have experienced something good, something worth repeating.
-In nature, this might mean that you have discovered a delicious, nutritious source of food and that you should eat more of it.
-But in modern society, this desire to repeat a positive experience can get out of hand.
+Dopamine signals your brain that you've experienced something good, making you want to repeat that experience.
+In nature, this might mean that you've discovered a nutritious source of food and that you should eat more of it.
+But in modern society, this urge to repeat a positive experience can get out of control.

-For some people, winning can produce a high in the same way that using drugs does, and as with drugs, chasing that high can become irresistible.
-As your brain becomes used to winning, it produces less of a dopamine response each time, and you miss that feeling of satisfaction.
-You want to win more often to repeat your original thrill.
+For some people, winning produces a high similar to that from an addictive drug.
+Just as with drugs, chasing that high can become irresistible.
+As your brain becomes used to winning, it produces less of a dopamine response each time, and you subconsciously miss that feeling of satisfaction.
+You want to win more often to relive your original thrill.

 Eventually, the dopamine-driven urge to repeat the thrill of winning can lead to destructive behavior.
 It can drive you to want to drink more alcohol than is good for you or to gamble money that you can't afford in an attempt to come out ahead.

-Sweepstakes Aren't Gambling, So How Can They Lead to a Gambling Addiction?
+How Can Sweepstakes Lead to a Gambling Addiction?

 There's a large and important difference between entering sweepstakes and gambling: you never spend money to enter legitimate sweepstakes or to claim prizes.
-So it might seem like sweepstakes are harmless, and generally, they are.
+So it might seem like sweepstakes are harmless.
+Generally, they are.

 However, winning sweepstakes can trigger a dopamine-driven "high," just like winning at the poker table does.
-And even though you might not be spending your last dime buying lottery tickets, sweepstakes addiction can have its own dangers.
+And even though you might not be spending your last dime buying lottery tickets, sweepstakes addiction has its own dangers.